 - How to Make Sweet Potato Hash Browns

-- First, preheat oven to 425ºF.
+- Preheat the oven to 425ºF.
 Spray a baking sheet with nonstick cooking spray and set aside.

-- Next, prepare sweet potatoes by thoroughly washing under cold water.
-Then, pat dry.
+- Next, prepare sweet potatoes by thoroughly washing them under cold water.
+Pat the sweet potato dry.
 Use a fork to puncture 6-8 holes into each potato.
 This will help prevent them from exploding in the oven.

-- Next, rub each potato with olive oil and then generously season with salt and pepper.
-If you are using these sweet potatoes to make sweet potato puree, no need to season.
+- Rub each sweet potato with olive oil and then generously season with salt and pepper.

 Tips & Notes

 - Sweet potato size: this recipe calls for large sweet potatoes.
 Note that if you use a smaller potato, you bake time will vary.